sunjerry019/nanosquared/README.md

 To use the `WinCamD` Python Interface, you first need to the install `DataRay` software.
 Please install the version that corresponds to your Python installation (i.e. 64-bit DataRay for 64-bit Python).
 As DataRay is regularly putting out updates for their devices, we have decided not to include the installer in this repository.
 Please visit their website for more information.

 *More to be added*

+## Independent Modules
+*more to be added, describing which modules may be used independently*

 ## Troubleshooting
 ### WinCamD is not giving my any data/no DataReady events are fired